GoTeamEpsilon/OpenEMR-Cloud/v1-Beta-AWS-Guide/chapters/08-Administration.md

 ### I'm Occasionally Seeing "Site ID is missing from session data!"
 Errors

 This is a known issue with this AWS Guide.
 This error will be shown when the ElasticBeanstalk is autoscaling a new instance.
 Fortunately, the time window for this error is extremely small (will only show if a user is load balanced to the new instance in a time window of about 30 seconds).
-However, this this downtime may be unacceptable for your use case (e.x.: bigger institutions) so you may set a finite number of instances for the load balanced cluster:
+However, this this downtime may be unacceptable for your use case (e.x.: bigger institutions) so you may set a finite number of instances for the load balanced cluster to minimize the chance of this error happening.
+Note this is not a full solution, but a workaround that will _reduce_ the odds of this error occuring:

 1. In the AWS Management Console, click **Services**, **Elastic Beanstalk**, and then choose **openemr/your_practice**.
 2. Click **Configuration**.
 3. Under **Scaling**, click the gear icon.
 4. Under **Auto Scaling**, enter "**4**" for **Minimum instance count** and "**4**" for **Maximum instance count**.
-Increase/decrease "**4**" as needed, just make sure the numbers are the same.
+Increase/decrease "**4**" as needed, just make sure the numbers are the same and are relatively high.
 5. Click **Apply**.

 ### Can I Backup the RDS MySQL Database?